gurutej7/DSA/MonotonicStack/README.md

 # What is a Monotonic Stack?
-A monotonic stack is a stack whose elements are monotonically increasing or decreasing.
+A monotonic stack is a stack whose elements are monotonically **increasing** or **decreasing**.
 It contains all qualities that a typical stack has and its elements are all monotonic decreasing or increasing.

 ## When to Use Monotonic Stack ?
 Below are the features of a monotonic stack:
-1. It is a _range of queries in an array_ situation.
+1. It is a **_range of queries in an array_** situation.
-2. The _minima/maxima_ element or the monotonic order of elements in a range is useful to get answer of every range query.
+2. The **_minima/maxima_** element or the monotonic order of elements in a range is useful to get answer of every range query.
-3. When a element is popped from the monotonic stack, it will never be used again.
+3. When a element is popped from the monotonic stack, _it will never be used again_.

 ## Types of Monotonic Stack:
 There are 2 types of monotonic stacks:

 * Monotonic Increasing Stack
 * Monotonic Decreasing Stack

 ### Monotonic Increasing Stack:
 It is a stack in which the elements are in increasing order from the bottom to the top of the stack.